warp-code/verve-agentic/README.md

 ```txt
 List all the tools you have access to and their parameters.
 ```

-Connect a wallet to the the explorer and tell the agent to add the wallet as a guardian for Verve's smart wallet
+Connect a wallet to the the explorer and tell the agent to give it access as a guardian for Verve's smart wallet.

 Your wallet should now be able to transfer SOL and SPL tokens from your Verve smart wallet to your connected wallet using the explorer.